keejun/number2chart.js/README.md

 ![alt tag](https://github.com/keejun/number2chart.js/blob/master/sample.png?raw=true)

-a funtion to display numbers in charts
+a plugin to display numbers in charts

 you can follow this file named index.html , in this example, you should place the number2chart.js after the jquery elements, then, remember to place to div elements which id is "displaypie" or other,put it in anywhere that counld be correctly placed .